18F/ada-sandbox/pages/intro-to-ada.md

 - Major depressive disorder
 - Traumatic brain injury

-## The ADA prohibits disability discrimination in many areas of life
+## The ADA Prohibits Disability Discrimination in Many Areas of Life

 To prevent discrimination against people with disabilities, the ADA sets out requirements that apply to most of the organizations and situations you encounter in everyday life.
 Employers, state and local governments, businesses that are open to the public, commercial facilities, transportation, and telecommunications all have to follow the requirements of the ADA.